 * Eligibility requirement #2 may be met if you are engaged in direct patient care or direct clinical management, supervision, education, or direction of other persons to achieve or help achieve patient/client goals for the stated number of hours.

-NOTE: Two responsible practitioners in the specialty area must verify that you meet the practice requirements.
+NOTE: Two responsible practitioners in the specialty area, one being in a supervisor position, must verify that you meet the practice requirements.

 Documentation of continuing education must be submitted.
 Documentation may include a copy of a contact hour certificate indicating approval of the educational activity, a transcript from an academic institution, or a letter on official letterhead from the provider or sponsor of the continuing education activity.
 It is the applicant’s responsibility to obtain certificates, transcripts, and other documentation.
 RNCB will not obtain documentation of continuing education for applicants.
 RNCB reserves the right to verify participation in continuing education activities.